Malta arrests suspected middleman in journalist’s murder-source

 A police source with direct knowledge of the matter said the arrest was made on Thursday as part of a separate investigation.

+The Times of Malta said experts from Europol, the European police organization, were on hand to seize devices in the suspected middleman’s possession after receiving the go-ahead from a magistrate.

-Caruana Galizia, who wrote an anti-corruption blog, was killed by a car bomb near the Maltese capital Valletta in October 2017 - a murder that shocked Europe and raised questions about the rule of law on the Mediterranean island.
+Caruana Galizia, who wrote an anti-corruption blog, was killed by a car bomb as she drove out of her home near the Maltese capital Valletta in October 2017 - a murder that shocked Europe and raised questions about the rule of law on the Mediterranean island.

+Three men suspected of being the “trigger men” in the killing were arrested in the following December.

+The government and the police have made no immediate comment, but Prime Minister Joseph Muscat, speaking on Sunday, said he wanted the whole truth to come out about the Caruana Galizia murder, even if it meant that the government had to take “difficult decisions”.

-Writing by Christopher Scicluna; editing by James Mackenzie and Crispian Balmer
+Reporting by Stephen Grey and Christopher Scicluna; editing by James Mackenzie and Crispian Balmer